What is organisation?

 Staying organised while you study at university will likely be a major contributor to your success as a student.
 Developing your organisational skills will help you to:

-While there are many aspects of your life that you can organise, this resource will provide some key tips relating to four relevant areas of student life: your tasks, time, data and learning.
+This resource will provide some key tips relating to four relevant areas of student life:

 Organise your tasks